 Comment #75.
 ACWA recommends clarifying the second sentence in the finding at OAR 340-041-0345(6)(a)(C) by adding "including technology that may have the additional benefit of reducing effluent mercury concentrations.”

 Response.
 DEQ has removed this provision in response to Comment #71.
-DEQ has not made changes in response to this comment.

 Comment #76.
 DEQ has not analyzed the use of additional treatment technology for the removal of nutrient pollution that would also have the benefit of reducing mercury pollution.

 Response.
-DEQ notes in documentation supporting this variance that EPA guidance recommends source reduction over end of pipe treatment as the preferred method for controlling methyl-mercury.
-As a result, there is no need to analyze the use of nutrient removal technology.
+DEQ notes in documentation supporting this variance that EPA 2010 guidance conducted a thorough analysis and recommends source reduction over end of pipe treatment as the preferred method for controlling methyl-mercury.
 DEQ has not made changes in response to this comment.

 Comment #77.
 340-041-0345(6)(c) and (d) revised as follows: